 Securing Crete would be tantamount to driving the British out of the eastern Mediterranean; it would also be the first step towards German control of Cyprus and the Suez Canal.

-The attack was undertaken in two waves, one in the morning and another in the afternoon, so they had enough time in between for the aircraft to return from Crete, refuel and return back again to the island.
-The sky filled with thousands of parachutes as the church bells began to ring ominously across the island.
+The attack was undertaken in two waves, one in the morning and another in the afternoon, so they had enough time in between for the aircraft to return from Crete, refuel, and return again to the island.
+The sky filled with thousands of parachutes as church bells rung ominously across the island.

-The stunned Cretans began to run towards the drop zones, shouting “Stop the Germans!”, carrying anything they could find, including outdated rifles, pitchforks, and old pistols.
+The stunned Cretans began to run towards the drop zones, shouting “Stop the Germans!”
+They carried just about anything they could find, including outdated rifles, pitchforks, and old pistols.
 Many of the German parachutists never made it out of their harnesses.

-The Allied troops on Crete — British, ANZAC and Greek Battalions which had been evacuated from mainland Greece — under British Commander Major General Freyberg had been aware of the impending assault through Enigma Machine intercepts.
-The German parachutists were dropped into areas which were heavily defended, with nearly three times the amount of men they were expecting to face.
+The Allied troops on Crete—British, ANZAC, and Greek Battalions which had been evacuated from mainland Greece—under British Commander Major General Freyberg had been aware of the impending assault through Enigma Machine intercepts.
+The German parachutists were dropped into areas which were heavily defended and with more than nearly three times the amount of men expected.

-In Maleme, the Germans jumped into enemy fire from infantry weapons positioned in the hills south of the airfield.
+In Maleme, Germans jumped into enemy fire from infantry weapons positioned in the hills south of the airfield.
 Many of the paratroopers were killed during their descent or shortly after landing.
-Most of the men were unable to recover their armaments boxes and had to rely on the pistol, knife and the four hand grenades they carried on their persons.
+Most of the men were unable to recover their armaments boxes and had to rely on the pistol, knife, and four hand grenades they carried on their persons.

 Casualties were very heavy.

-The commander of the 7th Airborne Division, General Lieutenant Wilhelm Suessmann, was killed during the approach flight, while General Major Eugen Meindl, who was in command of the Maleme group, was seriously wounded shortly after landing.
-Both the Maleme and Chania groups were left without their commanders.
+The commander of the 7th Airborne Division, General Lieutenant Wilhelm Suessmann, was killed during the approach flight while General Major Eugen Meindl, who was in command of the Maleme group, was seriously wounded shortly after landing.
+Both the Maleme and Chania groups were left without commanders.

 The parachutists suffered even more casualties than at Maleme and failed to capture the airfields, towns, or ports they which had been their targets.
 Some even landed at the wrong points because the troop carriers had difficulty orienting themselves.
-After they touched down, many of the parachutists found themselves in an almost hopeless situation, struggling for survival.
+After touching down, many parachutists found themselves in an almost hopeless situation, struggling for survival.

-After the first day, no field was available for the airborne landing of the 5th Mountain Division, which had been scheduled for the next day.
-Chania was still in enemy hands and the isolated troops landed at the four drop points had so far been unable to establish contact among themselves.
+After the first day, no field was available for the airborne landing of the 5th Mountain Division, which had been scheduled for the following day.
+Chania was still in enemy hands, and isolated troops who had landed at the four drop points had so far been unable to establish contact among themselves.

-However, despite the strong resistance, the fury and strength of the onslaught surprised the defenders.
-Despite heavy opposition and fire from the British antiaircraft guns set up near the airfield, the German attackers captured the northern and north-western edge of the airfield and advanced up the northern slope of Hill 107.
+However, despite the strong resistance, the fury and strength of the onslaught surprised defenders.
+Despite heavy opposition and fire from British anti-aircraft guns set up near the airfield, German attackers captured the northern and north-western edge of the airfield and advanced up the northern slope of Hill 107.

 As the battle wore on and casualty reports began coming in to General Airborne Commander Kurt Student’s HQ at the Hotel “Grande Bretagne” in Athens, it seemed that the battle was lost.
 But luck was on the German side.
 British commander Freyberg had to withdraw some troops from positions around Hill 107, overlooking the Airfield at Maleme.

-Even more important to the attack, forces were now equipped with the artillery pieces, antitank guns, and supplies of all types, which had been missing during the initial stage of the invasion and which were now being airlifted into Maleme.
+Yet more importantly, forces were now equipped with the artillery pieces, antitank guns, and supplies of all types, which had been missing during the initial stage of the invasion but were now being airlifted into Maleme.

-The allies pulled back in the face of a constant flow of fresh troops, and began their retreat.
-On May 29, motorized reconnaissance elements, advancing through enemy-held territory, established contact with the German forces in the Rethymno area and reached Iraklion the next day.
+The allies receded and began their retreat in the face of a constant flow of fresh troops.
+On May 29th, motorized reconnaissance elements, advancing through enemy-held territory, established contact with the German forces in the Rethymno area and reached Iraklion the following day.

 After repeated encounters with enemy rear guards, the German forces reached the south coast of the island on June 1st.
-The desperate struggle for Crete was thereby ended.
+The desperate struggle for Crete had thereby ended.

-Despite the long delay in issuance of evacuation orders, the British Navy was able to safely embark approximately 14,800 men onto ships and return them to Egypt.
-The Navy conducted the evacuation during four nights, suffering losses from German aircraft attacks.
+Despite the long delay in issuance of evacuation orders, the British Navy was able to safely embark approximately 14,800 men onto ships to return them to Egypt.
+The Navy conducted the evacuation over four nights, suffering losses from German aircraft attacks.

-Subjected to severe losses and constant harassment by German planes, a total of five thousand British and Allied soldiers ended up being left behind.
+Subjected to severe losses and constant harassment by German planes, a total of five thousand British and Allied soldiers ended up being left abandoned.